-I have worked with young people within education and social care for over 25 years and would be the last one to criticize the fantastic dedication of youth workers, youth offending services, NEET staff – the whole shabang deserve every credit for their hard work.
-But – its a Cinderella service when it comes to funding and venue, of this there is no doubt.
+I have worked with young people within education and social care, including Youth Services, for over 25 years and would be the last one to criticize the fantastic dedication of youth workers, youth offending services, NEET staff – the whole group of them deserve every credit for their hard work.
+But the Youth Service is a Cinderella service when it comes to funding and venue, of this there is no doubt.
 Half of the worker’s energy is spent on “engaging” and the rest on organizing education and job skills that may or may not result in employment one day, one far off day.

 If I had my way, and I won’t, but if I did, each young person who had lost their way in the transition from childhood to adulthood would be allocated a Life Coach (same worker but different title) and the Life Coach would help the young person through the process of “creating themselves” not “finding themselves”; attend mini-universities not Alternative Education Centres and be issued with a membership card to attend the local health club where their Life Coach sessions would be held (Lycra optional).